Content Marketing

 4. Traffic – We used to call this circulation or viewership.

-5. Gamification – We used to call this reward, loyalty, badge or point systems.
-Boy Scout badges are circa 1930, this isn’t new folks.
+5. Gamification – We used to call this a reward, loyalty, badge, or point system.
+Boy Scout badges are circa 1930; this isn’t new.

 6. Engagement – We used to call this reading, listening, or viewing (and later… commenting)